We are currently updating our website

 Mode of delivery

-Blended mode of delivery consisting
+Face to face mode of delivery

 Course Code